-The NSW RFS demonstrates, in part, its compliance with the SLA through quarterly and annual reporting on these services, which include financial reporting, brigade membership status, outcomes to risk assessments, submission of the Annual Information Statement, and the external auditor's report.
+The NSW RFS demonstrates, in part, its compliance with the SLA through quarterly and annual reporting on these services, which include financial reporting, brigade membership status, outcomes to risk assessments, submission of the ACNC Annual Information Statement, and the external auditor's report.

-7 Profiles of the Trustees
+8 Profiles of the Trustees

-Trustees as at 30 June 2018 were:
+Trustees as at 30 June 2019 were:

 Trustee Profile Mr Glenn Wall Mr Wall was appointed a Trustee on 1 May 2013.
-He joined the NSW RFS in 1994 and is currently a member and Secretary of the Gresford Rural Fire Brigade.
-Mr Wall is the Trust primary contact person for his brigade.
+He joined the NSW RFS in 1994 and is currently a member and Secretary/ Treasurer of the Gresford Rural Fire Brigade.
 Mr Wall has been a member of the Dungog/ Lower Hunter Bush Fire Management Committee since 1999 and has been Chair since 2005.
-He is also a member of the Lower Hunter Zone Liaison Committee.
-Mr Wall is the current Chair of the Trust.
+Mr Wall is the current Lower Hunter Health & Safety Representative and Chair of the RFSA Division 3 and member of the RFSA State Council.
+Mr Wall was the Chair of the Trust during the 2018/2019 FY.
 Mr Andrew Macdonald Mr Macdonald was appointed a Trustee on 1 May 2013.
 He joined the NSW RFS in 1983 and is currently Group Captain of Macarthur Zone and Macarthur Zone Rural Fire Service Association (RFSA) Branch Secretary.
 Mr Macdonald is also the Trust primary contact person for Catherine Field Rural Fire Brigade and a member of the NSW RFS/ RFSA Operations Group Consultative Committee.
 Mr Scott Campbell Mr Campbell was appointed a Trustee on 1 May 2013.
-He joined the NSW RFS in 2005 and is currently Captain of Lawrence Brigade in the Clarence Valley.
-Mr Campbell is also a RFSA Director and Deputy Chair of the Membership Services Committee.
+He joined the NSW RFS in 2005 and is a Deputy Group Officer and Captain of Lawrence Brigade in the Clarence Valley.
+Mr Campbell is also the RFSA Vice President and Deputy Chair of the Membership Services Committee.
 Mr Bruce McDonald AFSM Mr McDonald was appointed a Trustee on 17 October 2013.
 He joined the NSW RFS in 1980, serving 20 years as a volunteer before joining the staff ranks in 2000.
-Mr McDonald was awarded an Australian Fire Service Medal in 2011.
+Mr McDonald was awarded an Australian Fire Service Medal in

+Trustee Profile 2011.
 Mr McDonald is currently Senior Assistant Commissioner and the Executive Director Infrastructure Services at NSW RFS.
 Mr Stephen Robinson Mr Robinson was appointed a Trustee on 21 March 2016.
 He joined the NSW RFS in 1994 and is a member of the Gosford Operational Support Brigade.
 Mr Robinson became Director/ Secretary of the NSW RFSA in 2015.
 Mr Anthony Clark Mr Clark was appointed a Trustee on 16 January 2015.
 He joined the NSW RFS in 2008 and is the Director, Corporate Communications at NSW RFS.

-8 Meeting Attendance - 2017/2018
+9 Meeting Attendance - 2018/2019

-Attendance of Trustees at Trust meetings from 1 July 2017 to 30 June 2018 was as follows:
+Attendance of Trustees at Trust meetings from 1 July 2018 to 30 June 2019 was as follows:

-Name Mtg 22 20/07/18 Mtg 23 12/10/17 Mtg 24 18/01/18 Mtg 25 08/03/18 Total attended Glenn Wall (Chair) Attended Attended Attended Attended 4 Andrew MacDonald Attended Attended Attended Attended 4 Scott Campbell Apology Attended Attended Attended 3 Stephen Robinson Attended Apology Attended Attended 3 Bruce McDonald AFSM Attended Attended Attended Apology 3 Anthony Clark Apology Attended Attended Attended 3
+Name Mtg 26 26/07/18 Mtg 27 25/10/18 Mtg 28 17/01/19 Mtg 29 14/03/19 Total attended Glenn Wall (Chair) Attended Attended Attended Attended 4 Andrew MacDonald Attended Attended Attended Attended 4 Scott Campbell Attended Attended Attended Attended 4 Stephen Robinson Attended Attended Attended Attended 4 Bruce McDonald AFSM Attended Attended Attended Apology 3 Anthony Clark Attended Attended Attended Attended 4

-9 Trust Performance Assessment
+10 Trust Performance Assessment

-Trustees undertook an individual assessment of the performance of the Trust in September 2016 which sought feedback in the areas of:
+Trustees undertook an individual assessment of the performance of the Trust in July 2018, which sought feedback in the areas of:

-- Adherence to the Trust Charter
+- > Adherence to the Trust Charter

-- Committee skills and experience
+- > Committee skills and experience

-- Meeting administration and conduct
+- > Meeting administration and conduct

-- Communication to brigades
+- > Communication to brigades

-- Internal and external control
+- > Internal and external control

 - > Self-assessment of trustee skills and experience